yiphei/yif-AI/future_attention_transformer/README.md

 \end{aligned}
 $$

-Since the masked part can't be directly used, the model can instead predict $out_{masked}$ and then use it.
+Presumably, the model performance would improve if $out_{masked}$ were available.
+Since $out_{masked}$ can't be directly used because of masking, the model can instead predict $out_{masked}$ and then use it.
 Then, these predictions can be optimized against the true $out_{masked}^{\*}$ with a new "future loss".
 In the figure below, for instance, the model can predict the affinity of each token to the next two tokens (the blue squares) while the rest is masked away (the red squares).

 <div align="center">
   <img src="assets/future_mask.svg" alt="sdasd" width="400">